0xyd/OSStudy/README.md

 # Outline

 1. Chapter 1: Introduction

+Two major goals of Operating System: Convinience and Efficiency

+The role of OS: A **Resource Allocator** and **Control Program**

+OS is an **interrupt-driven** system.

+## Multiprocessor System

+Also called as parallel system, **tightly coupled systems**

+## Process Management

+A process is **a program in execution**.

+## Memory Management

+All data stored in memory before and after processing.

+All instructions in memory in order to execute.

+## Storage Management

+Mass-Storage Management: Data needs to be stored for a long time or cannot be stored in the main memory.

+The speed of the disk is the bottleneck of OS performance.

+## Computing Environment

+Virtualization

+Cloud computing is a **logical extension of virtualization**.

+**Real-time embedded Systems** are most common OS nowadays.
+Real-time means that the **task has to be done in time**.

+## Open-Source Operating System

 2. Chapter 2: System Structures

+## User and OS Interface

+Command Line Interface (CLI): CLI is must in OS.

+Graphic Use Interface (GUI)L GUI is an optinal choice but for common users, it is necessary.

+Touch Screen

+## System Calls

+## System Program

+System program provides

 3. Chapter 3: Process Concept
 4. Chapter 4: Multithreaded Programming
 5. Chapter 5: Process Scheduling